 Sacroiliitis refers to

-Sacroiliitis may cause pain in the buttocks, lower back, and down one or both legs.
-This article looks at the causes, symptoms, and treatments for sacroiliitis.
+This inflammation may cause pain in the buttocks, lower back, and down a person’s legs.

 The main symptoms of sacroiliitis include:

 - pain in the buttocks and lower back